jennymalmoe/LazyVegan/README.md

     * As a first time visitor, I want to be inspired by the site, the recipes and the design.
 Get a positive feel.
     * As a first time visitor, I want to be able to create, read, update, delete and search for recipes.
     * As a first time visitor, I want to be able to take part of this community/recipe bank by be able to register.
-    * As a first time visitor, I want to locate some sort of social media links to be able to follow and get a feel for the credibility of the site.
+    * As a first time visitor, I want to locate some sort of contact information or social media links to be able to follow and get a feel for the credibility of the site.

 * Returning Visitor Goals